fermmm/group-date/README.md

 > This project uses: **Node.js + Koa.js + TypeScript + "Tinkerpop3 Gremlin" for the database.**
 >
 > You need to be an experience developer and know how to code in these technologies to modify the project.
-To create your own version without modifications you don't need to know how to code but you may need to have a programmer to guide you and someone who knows how to deploy a server project to Amazon or other provider.
+To create your own version without modifications you don't need to know how to code but you may need to have a programmer to deploy it or guide you.

 It's recommended to run the database in a managed database compatible with gremlin like AWS Neptune and run the app logic in something like AWS Elastic Beanstalk.
 Also Azure is working in similar compatible products: Azure App Engine + Cosmos DB.